 Gerry: Sorry.
 So how do you know that in Paradise you will have the makings of a Shirley Temple, I mean, eh, a Holy Warrior?

-Uzza: There is no mention of oranges per se in the Koran, but Allah did reveal in surah 76, ayat 17 “And they are given therein to drink a cup whose mixture is ginger” and in ayat 55:68 he told the Prophet Muhammad that in Paradise there are palm trees and pomegranates.
+Uzza: There is no mention of oranges per se in the Koran, but Allah did reveal in surah 76, ayat 17 “And they are given therein to drink a cup whose mixture is ginger” and in another ayat He revealed to Muhammad that in Paradise there are palm trees and pomegranates.